The Quest of Ki: Gameplay

 The game is a side-scrolling platformer with one hundred levels.
 In each level, the player's goal is to pick up a key and open the door leading to the next area.
 Various enemies, including slimes, ghosts, and wizards, appear on each floor, and any contact with them results in death.

 Ki has no weapons, and thus can not damage or defeat any of the enemies.
 Her only abilities are to dash and jump.
 As long as the player holds the jump button down, Ki can rise indefinitely into the air, but a contact with the ceiling or dashing against a wall will cause her to drop to the ground and become stunned for several seconds.
 This mechanic of floating and getting stunned from bumping against the walls or ceiling is similar to the 1983 Atari vector arcade game, Major Havoc.

 Many of the levels consist of puzzles in which the player must carefully regulate the height and direction of Ki's jumps.
 Each stage in the game contains one or more treasure chests, which hold various items.
 Although many of the items bestow helpful abilities, the effects only last for the floor on which they were found.

 After completing the game, players can gain access to forty bonus stages.
 These stages contain cameos from the Pac-Man ghosts and the enemies from Dig Dug.

 Re-releases

 The NES version was released as downloadable content in Namcot Collection for the Nintendo Switch in August 2020.
-The arcade version was released by Hamster Corporation as part of the Arcade Archives series on November 7, 2024 for the Nintendo Switch and PlayStation 4.
+Hamster Corporation released the arcade version as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in November 2024.